 Further, even if they are unchallenged, our owned and in-licensed patents and patent applications may not adequately protect our intellectual property, provide exclusivity for our product candidates or prevent others from designing around our claims.
 If the breadth or strength of protection provided by the patent applications we hold is threatened, this could dissuade companies from collaborating with us to develop, and could threaten our ability to commercialize, product candidates.
 Consequently, we do not know whether any of our genome-editing platform advances and product candidates will be protectable or remain protected by valid and enforceable patents.
 Our competitors or other third parties may be able to circumvent our patents by developing similar or alternative technologies or products in a non-infringing manner.
 For example, we are aware that third parties have suggested the use of the CRISPR technology in conjunction with a protein other than Cas9.
 Our owned and in-licensed patents may not cover such technology.
+If our competitors commercialize the CRISPR technology in conjunction with a protein other than Cas9.
+For example, we are aware that third parties may not cover such technology.
+If our competitors commercialize the CRISPR technology in conjunction with a protein other than Cas9.
+Our owned and in-licensed patents may not cover such technology.
 If our competitors commercialize the CRISPR technology in conjunction with a protein other than Cas9, our business, financial condition, results of operations, and prospects could be materially adversely affected.
 Further, if we encounter delays in our clinical trials, the period of time during which we could market product candidates under patent protection would be reduced.